Passage Keeper

 • The user presses a physical button to start the system.

-Through sketches and ideation, I explored different ways to bring boarding passes to life, from RFID-triggered displays to AI-generated narratives and soundscapes.
-I experimented with various interaction models, considering how travelers might engage with these artifacts in unexpected ways.
-Ultimately, I combined the strongest elements into a system where scanning a boarding pass would extract its location details, generate a unique AI-powered travel story, and display it dynamically on an OLED screen.
+Through sketches and ideation, I explored various ways to bring boarding passes to life, from RFID-triggered displays to AI-generated narratives and soundscapes.
+I considered how travelers might interact with these artifacts in unexpected ways—those small, often overlooked details that make an experience memorable.

 System Architecture Diagram